 Recognizing that a mid-term business plan (chuuki keiei keikaku) is a commitment to shareholders, the board and the senior management should do their best to achieve the plan.
 Should the company fail to deliver on its mid-term business plan, the reasons underlying the failure of achievement as well as the company's actions should be fully analyzed, an appropriate explanation should be given to shareholders, and analytic findings should be reflected in a plan for the ensuing years.

-The Company has established its Medium-Term Business Plan for the three years from the fiscal year ending January 31, 2023 to the fiscal year ending January 31, 2025.
+The Company has established its Medium-Term Business Plan for the five years from FY2026 to FY2030.

 Basic Policy